SBA Loan Down Payment: The Essential Guide

 • Down payment amount: 10%-30%

-The SBA 7(a) loan is the program’s most common and most popular loan.
+The SBA 7(a) loan is the most common and popular program within the SBA.
 There are several subsets of the 7(a) loan, including CAPLines of credit, but the primary 7(a) is a traditional business term loan.

-Borrowers can get up to $5 million with loan terms of up to 10 years or 25 years for commercial real estate.
+Borrowers can obtain loans of up to $5 million with terms ranging from 10 to 25 years for commercial real estate.
 SBA 7(a) loan interest rates are pegged to the prime rate and capped by the SBA.
+The exact amount you’ll pay depends on your credit history and business finances.

-Most SBA 7(a) loans will require a minimum of 10% down.
+The minimum down payment for an SBA 7(a) loan can be as low as 5%.
+However, most SBA 7(a) loans require a down payment between 10% and 20%.
 Depending on the lender, the loan amount, and your credit history, the requirement could go as high as 30%.

 SBA 504/CDC Loans